One of the three main theatrical systems in the world

 The facial makeup of Peking (Beijing) Opera highlights and exaggerates the principal features of the characters.
 One major characteristic of Peking (Beijing) Opera is the colors painted on the face of a character.
 It is vital to the understanding of a play.
 This is a feature unique to Chinese opera.

 Performers, in addition to singing, use well-established movements, such as smoothing a beard, adjusting a hat, jerking a sleeve, or raising a foot, to express certain emotions and meaning.
-Opening a door, walking at night, rowing a boat, eating, drinking and the like are all demonstrated by stylized movements of the actors and actresses.
+Opening a door, walking at night, rowing a boat, eating, drinking, and the like are all demonstrated by the stylized movements of the actors and actresses.
 Performers also use their eyes and facial expressions to convey specific meanings.

 Liyuan Theatre - Beijing

 Peking (Beijing) Opera is a featured part of a visitor's China tour.
 It is an essential part of Chinese culture, and something not to be missed.
 The best place in China to enjoy Peking (Beijing) Opera is Beijing's Liyuan Theatre.
 Located in the Qianmen Jianguo Hotel in Beijing, Liyuan Theatre is the most prestigious performance venue for Peking (Beijing) Opera.
 Every night, some of China's foremost actors and actresses perform, and after the show, audience members are allowed to visit their dressing rooms and have photos taken with them.

 Artists will offer a wide repertoire of Peking Opera routines.
 The audience can enjoy delicious snacks and Chinese tea while watching the wonderful performances.
-The international audience will have no problem understanding the dialogue because the theatre will give simultaneous interpretation service in English, Japanese and French at each show.
+The international audience will have no problem understanding the dialogue because the theatre will give simultaneous interpretation services in English, Japanese and French at each show.

 In the display and sales hall, visitors can learn more about the exciting history of Peking Opera and see stage photos of prominent actors and actresses.
 They also have a shop, where visitors can purchase Opera costumes, masks, and musical instruments, as well as audio and video discs.
 Some visitors may even get to have a photo taken of them wearing a Peking Opera costume, complete with make-up.